tribeiro91/map_endpoint_by_tag/README.md

 # map_endpoint_by_tag

 The script is responsible for read the OpenAPI file, get the tags, get the endpoints details and, with all these information, organize the endpoints listing by the tags.
-You can use this script to get information about the OpenAPI file or map the menu for your documentation site.
+You can use this script to get information about the OpenAPI file or map the site navigation for your documentation site.
 This script is compatible with OpenAPI Specification version 2.

 ## Version